Rebuilding Steinway Actions: The Teflon Era (1962-1981)

 - Regional considerations may influence component choice (e.g., Wessell Nickel & Gross carbon fiber actions for extreme climates)

 For California rebuilds, we typically use Renner components—the same found in new Steinways.
 For harsher climates such as the desert or The Northeast, and institutional environments, using carbn fiber makes sense.
 We select hammers designed for the US market, which require hardening through lacquering, unlike their harder European counterparts which require extensive needling.
 Neither is better, they are just different.
-At Apollo PIano/SF PianoWorks we select component switch fit the individual instrument to the best extent possible.
+At Apollo Piano/SF PianoWorks we select component switch fit the individual instrument to the best extent possible.
 This often means Steinway, Renner, or Abel hammers.

 The Rebuilding Process

-Here are
+Here are some considerations

 1. Action Stack Adjustment

-- Reset stack to proper position
+- Reset stack to proper position (often incorrect from the factory)

-- Reestablish correct key ratios
+- Reestablish correct key ratios to improve the touch weight

 - Optimize hammer strike points (individually in the top octaves)